Retail leasing: Attornment

 Finally, the attornment clause involves the relationship between the tenant and a new owner.
 As mentioned before, the tenant must recognize and accept a new landlord.
 This means that they would assume all the previous landlord's rights and responsibilities listed and agreed upon in the lease agreement with the tenant.

-Commercial Leasing Alternatives
+Commercial leasing alternatives

 It some instances a commercial lease may not be a good fit for an entrepreneur.
 In that case they may consider alternatives, so here are some of the most common:

-Co-Working Space
+Co-working space

 This alternative is common with tech start ups.
 They offer an array of terms that are generally short not long term options.

 Incubator

 These also offer short term options for working space, about two to three years.
 Spaces such as these are similar to commercial leases in that they are open to a variety of different business types, but several of the facilities within the building are shared.